 (For Medical practitioners only).
-If you are authorised to use injectable local anaesthetic you can do so for this particular aesthetic treatment, however this is not strictly necessary and the use of an effective topical numbing product will be usually sufficient to allow you to carry out this simple aesthetic procedure in complete comfort to the client and ease to yourself.
+If you are authorized to use injectable local anaesthetic you can do so for this particular aesthetic treatment, however, this is not strictly necessary and the use of an effective topical numbing product will be usually sufficient to allow you to carry out this simple aesthetic procedure in complete comfort to the client and ease to yourself.

-For Syringoma removal it is advisable to set the our electro fulguration device at minimum power level for maximum precision of operation.
-If you are an experienced user you can also increase the power level slightly however the minimum power level is recommended as Syringoma are rarely thick.
+For Syringoma removal it is advisable to set our electro fulguration device at a minimum power level for maximum precision of operation.
+If you are an experienced user you can also increase the power level slightly, however, the minimum power level is recommended as Syringoma are rarely thick.

-Apply the spray mode to simply levelling the Syringoma off with the surrounding skin as shown in the video above.
+Apply the spray mode to simply levelling the Syringoma off with the surrounding skin as shown extensively in voltaicplasma.com.
 Remember to wipe off the carbon residues from time to time, preferably after every spraying operation.

 Please bear in mind that there is no currently known method to guarantee the Syringoma are removed permanently.
-This is because Syringoma tend to recur and therefore the effects of Syringoma removal can be only transient.
-This applies to any method used to remove Syringoma be it laser, electrical arcing (Elctro fulguaration or electrodessication), TCA and other cosmetic peels, including cryotherapy.
-This means that despite the fact that they are effectively removed completely during your professional aesthetic removal session, they can reappear a few weeks later on the same areas where they have been removed.
+This is because Syringoma tend to recur and therefore the effects of Syringoma removal can b,e only transient.
+This applies to any method used to remove Syringoma be it laser, electrical arcing (Electrofulguration or electrodesiccation), TCA and other cosmetic peels, including cryotherapy.
+This means that despite the fact that they are effectively removed completely during your professional aesthetic removal session, they can reappear a few weeks later in the same areas where they have been removed.

 Remind the importance of the aftercare to your clients.